MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 ## Deploy an Azure SQL database

 Now, deploy a new server and database in the Azure SQL service.
-The database will use the **AdventureWorksLT** sample dataset.
+The database uses the **AdventureWorksLT** sample dataset.

 1. Create a variable named `SQL_SERVER_NAME` with a uniquely generated name for your Azure SQL server instance.
-You will use this variable later in this section.
+You use this variable later in this section.

     ```azurecli-interactive
     SQL_SERVER_NAME="srvr-$RANDOM"